goldbergyoni/nodejs-course/README.md

 Some of our excercises require to perform web requests, POSTMAN is a popular client tool for running HTTP requests.
 [Download page](https://www.getpostman.com/apps)

 ### ✔ 6 Polish Your JS Skills
 Learning Node requires to be familiar with Javascript.
-Beside mastering the basic principals of JS, it's recommended to get acquaintance with the following advanced concepts:
+Beside mastering the basic principals of JS, it's recommended to get acquaintance with the following concepts that are highly related to Node.JS:
 <br/>
 [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)
 <br/>